Residential Solid Waste Routes

 Wednesday Special Pickups can be scheduled by appointment.
 This service is provided for large, bulky items, including garage and basement debris.
+Trash carts will not be emptied during a special pickup, loose items must be bagged or boxed.
 The charge is dependent on the type of items you have.
 Generally, what one person can pick up in 5 minutes is a $5 charge.
 If you have heavy items that require 2 people to lift; the charge is $10 for a 10 minute pickup.
 Each appliance is an additional $10 fee.
+Limbs can also be scheduled for a special pickup.
+They will need to be no longer than 4' long and tied together in bundles no larger than 18" in diameter.
+The fee for limb pickup is $5 for 1-5 bundles and $10 for 6-10 bundles.
 Call Public Works at (573) 339-6351 for an appointment and exact rate.
 Cut off time for scheduling special pickups is 3:00 on Tuesday, so be sure to call before then.
 One free solid waste Wednesday special pickup per year is allowed for each residential customer.
 We have a limited amount available, so please schedule in advance.

 Each Fall, the City provides curbside leaf pickup for Cape Girardeau citizens.
-We are introducing a new program in 2012 with the purchase of an automated leaf pickup truck.
-More information on curbside pickup and other options for leaf removal are available in our Leaf Pickup Brochure, or on or Leaf Program page.
+We introduced a new program in 2012 with the purchase of an automated leaf pickup truck, and the program includes both scheduled and unscheduled routes.
+More information on curbside pickup and other options for leaf removal are available on our Leaf Program page and by looking at the leaf map.

 City Yard Waste Bags can be purchased at Schnucks, Food Giant, City Hall, and Public Works (5 for $6.25).
 After purchasing your City yard waste bags, call Public Works to schedule a Wednesday pickup.
 There is no charge for the pickup.
 Be sure to purchase the City yard waste bags - they are the ones with the bright green stickers.

 You can also take your yard waste items (leaves and twigs with 1/4" diameter or smaller) to the Recycling Center at 2007 Southern Expressway for no charge.
-The yard waste is ground into mulch and made available to the public in the southeast corner of Arena Park (where the animals are during the Fair) on a first come first serve basis.
+Limbs with a diameter of 1/4" or larger will need to be taken to the Transfer Station at 2500 S Sprigg St. Normal Transfer Station fees will apply for limb disposal.
+The yard waste collected is ground into mulch and made available to the public in the southeast corner of Arena Park (where the animals are during the Fair) on a first come first serve basis.
 Our mulch pile is currently low, we will replenish it when ground yard waste is available.

-The City of Cape Girardeau Transfer Station is located in the 2500 block of South Sprigg Street.
+The City of Cape Girardeau Transfer Station is located at 2055 Corporate Circle.
 They are open weekdays from 7:00 AM until 3:45 PM and are closed on weekends and City holidays.
-The tonnage rate at the Transfer Station effective May 27, 2013 is $54.30 a ton which includes a $52.25 disposal fee plus a fuel surcharge of $2.05.
-The fuel surcharge is recalculated every week so the total rate will change every Monday.
-There is a minimum charge of $1.00.
+The tonnage rate at the Transfer Station is $59.00 a ton.
+There is a minimum charge of $5.00.
 The charge for each appliance is $7.50.
 An unsecured load fee of $25.00 is charged for all loads brought into the transfer station that are not properly covered or secured as required by Missouri Revised Statutes 307.010 and City Ordinance Sec.26-220.
 For tips on how to secure a load, view our brochure.
-Please Email or call Public Works at (573) 339-6351 if you have questions or want to know the current Transfer Station rate.
+Please Email or call Public Works at (573) 339-6351 if you have questions.

-Recyclables can either be set out for curbside collection or taken to the City Recycling Center Drop-Off Facility at 2007 Southern Expressway, on weekdays from 7:30 a.m. to 4:00 p.m.
-The Recycling Center is closed on City holidays.
-Recyclables should be placed in your dark green cart and at the curb before 6:00 am on your recycling day.
-The Public Works Department collects an average of 168 tons of recyclables monthly.
+Recyclables can either be set out for curbside collection or taken to the City Recycling Center at 2007 Southern Expressway.
+For curbside pickup, recyclables should be placed in your dark green cart and at the curb before 7:30 AM on your recycling day.
+The Public Works Department collects an average of 175 tons of recyclables monthly.
+The Recycling Center is a drive through building with containers for recyclables.
+The facility is staffed from 7:30 AM - 4:00 PM on weekdays.
 Email or call the Public Works Department at (573) 339-6351 for more information.
-Recyclables can be placed in your dark green recycling cart.
 No need to separate items (except glass).

 To help keep light weight items from blowing when your cart is dumped, bag newspaper wrappers, plastic sacks and loose paper before placing it in your cart.